 Interesting Topic: 10 Must watch series on Netflix: don’t miss out!

 What is our responsibility?

 While it’s easy to put all the blame on the companies and governments, let’s take a moment to look at ourselves.
 What is our personal responsibility in all of this?
-Isn’t it our fault that just out of sheer laziness, we never read the licence agreements, and unconditionally except all the policies which may be harmful for us?
+Isn’t it our fault that just out of sheer laziness, we never read the license agreements, and unconditionally accept all the policies which may be harmful to us?
 As long as we, as people, remain gullible, there will be intelligent entrepreneurs who’d be more than happy to take advantage of us.